 Regional Priority Areas

-The Foundation places significant emphasis on the following geographic areas:
+Through its community-based affiliates, Moore Charitable places significant emphasis on the following geographic areas:

 Long Island